minenhledlamini12/Rural-smart-water/README.md

 [Find the vscode codes](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/firebase-rural-smart-water)

 ### Google Earth Engine code
-This is the google erath code that locate the exact location [Find the code](https://github.com/minenhledlamini12/Rural-smart-water/blob/main/rural_smart_water_googleearth.py)
+This is the google erath code that locate the exact location of a resevoir to see the real set up of the source.
+[Find the code](https://github.com/minenhledlamini12/Rural-smart-water/blob/main/rural_smart_water_googleearth.py)